URDB: Universal Reversible Debugger

 About

-URDB is a universal reversible debugger that adds reversibility to almost any debugger through a python-based wrapper.
+URDB is a universal reversible debugger that can add reversibility to almost any debugger through a python-based wrapper.
 URDB is still experimental.
-URDB supports multi-threaded and multi-process applications, as well as distributed computations.
 It currently has four personality modules, which support: gdb; MATLAB; python (pdb); and perl (perl -d).
 URDB gains its reversibility through the use of DMTCP (Distributed MultiThreaded CheckPointing), a fast checkpoint-restart package.

-URDB also supports reverse expression watchpoints, a form of temporal search within a process lifetime.
-For example, the current value of a user specified expression indicates a bug.
-The user asks URDB/gdb to go back in time to a statement where the expression is about to take on its current value.
-This uses binary search: if n statements have been executed, URDB finds the point in time using only log2 n evaluations of the expression.
+URDB also supports reverse expression watchpoints for general expressions that might change non-monotonically.
+This is a form of temporal search within a process lifetime.
+For example, consider a user debugging with gdb and URDB.
+Suppose the current value of a user-specified expression is incorrect, indicating a bug.
+A user debugging with gdb would then ask URDB to go back to a point in time to when: (a) the expression had a correct value, and (b) the next statement would cause the expression to take on an incorrect value.
+This is implemented using binary search: if n statements have been executed, URDB can then find the required point in time using only log2n probes in time, evaluating the expression at each of the log2n.
+Note that for n as large as 1015 statements, log2n is only about 50.

 For further information, see the URDB Sourceforge project page.